When should I use 101?

 Where is 101 available?

-101 is only available if you are calling from within England, Wales or Scotland.
+101 is only available if you are calling from within England, Wales, Scotland or Northern Ireland.

 How much does it cost to call 101?